Car lease calculator

 1. Get the sales price of the car.
 This is the price that you negotiate with the dealership, not the manufacturer-recommended price.
 You can find an estimate on sites like the Canadian Black Book.

 2. Subtract the down payment.
-The down payment is the amount you pay upfront for the car and reduces the amount left for you to pay.
+The down payment is the amount you pay upfront for the car and it reduces the amount left for you to pay.

 3. Subtract the resale price.
 Also known as the “estimated resale value,” this is what the car is worth at the end of the lease.
-Typically this is around 55% of the sale price of the car.
+Typically, this is around 55% of the sale price of the car.

 4. Calculate the interest.
 Divide the interest rate by the number of payments and multiply the result by the figure you got in step 3.